© Denzil Green

 In 2006, the Coca-Cola company sold more than a billion servings a day worldwide, and spent 2 billion US worldwide on marketing that year.

 Sweeteners in Coca Cola

-In America, corn syrup has been used as the sweetener by some bottlers since at least the 1930s.
-[Ed: a PBS documentary dating the introduction of corn-based sweetners to the early 1980s was incorrect.]
+In the United States, corn syrup has been used as the sweetener by some bottlers since at least the 1930s.
+[Ed: a PBS documentary dating the introduction of corn-based sweeteners to the early 1980s was incorrect.]
 When Classic Coke was reintroduced in July 1985, all American bottlers made the switch to high fructose corn syrup.